About the website

 Overnight in the Iya Valley

-This morning, travel by vehicle up the coast to the settlement of Yasuda from where you'll begin the hike up to Konomine-ji (Temple 27).
-Like Shosan-ji, Kōnomine-ji, with its mountain-side location fourteen hundred feet above sea level, is considered a nansho temple.
-There is a viewing platform on the hill behind the temple which offers glorious views up and down the Shikoku coastline from Cape Muroto to Kochi city.
-After descending from Konomine-ji, continue by vehicle into central Shikoku's Iya Valley, a remote area that some people have called "Japan's Tibet."
-The round trip hike to Konomine-ji is about six and a half miles with about thirteen hundred feet of elevation gain and loss.
-A shorter hiking option is also available.
+This morning, travel by vehicle up the coast to the settlement of Yasuda from where you’ll begin the hike up to Kōnomineji (Temple 27).
+Like Shosanji, Kōnomineji, with its mountain-side location fourteen hundred feet above sea level, is considered a nansho temple.
+On the ascent to Kōnomineji, enjoy occasional views up and down the Shikoku coastline and enjoy woodlands ablaze with cherry and azalea blossoms.
+From Kōnomineji, descend via an alternate route to Toyama where the hike ends.
+(The hike to Kōnomineji is about six miles with about fifteen hundred feet of elevation gain and about twelve hundred feet of loss.)
+Continue by vehicle into central Shikoku’s Iya Valley, a remote area that some people have called “Japan’s Tibet.”
+Enjoy the next two evenings in a traditional ryokan with one of the best outdoor baths (rotenburo) on Shikoku!

 The pleasures of a picturesquely positioned rotenburo (outdoor hot spring bath) await you in the remote Iya Valley.